ShoutToMe/stm-sdk-android/setup.md

 }
 ```

 If Google Play Services is not installed on a user's phone, certain functionality may not work correctly.
+Most modern Android phones come bundled with Google Play Services, however it is
+recommended to check for the availability of it to support older phones.
-Google Play Services provides a convenient mechanism to prompt the user to install or upgrade their Google Play Services if applicable.
-The following code provides an example of that mechanism.
+Google Play Services provides a convenient mechanism to prompt the user to install or upgrade their Google Play
+Services if applicable.
+The following code provides an example of the call to make to prompt the user to install
+Google Play Services if they do not already have it.
+This code is normally placed in the first Activity so that the
+user sees it after installing your app and the app can immediately be registered to receive notifications.

 ```java
 GoogleApiAvailability googleApiAvailability = GoogleApiAvailability.getInstance();